-The Board of Directors has a standing Compensation Committee, which is chaired by G. Michael Brown and currently consists of Mr. Brown, Sandra N. Bane, Dominic P. DeMarco, Jennifer H. Dunbar and David R. Jessick.
-Each of the members of the Compensation Committee is "independent" within the meaning of Marketplace Rule 4200(a)(15) of the Nasdaq Stock Market's listing standards.
+The Board of Directors has a standing Compensation Committee, which is now chaired by Sandra N. Bane, and currently consists of Ms. Bane, Dominic P. DeMarco, Jennifer H. Dunbar and David R. Jessick.
+G. Michael Brown served on the Compensation Committee as its Chair through April 25, 2013.
+Each of the members of the Compensation Committee is "independent" within the meaning of Nasdaq Listing Rule 5605(a)(2) of the Nasdaq Stock Market's listing standards and meets the additional requirements for compensation committee members set forth in Nasdaq Listing Rule 5605(d)(2).
 Ms. Bane, Mr. DeMarco, Ms. Dunbar and Mr. Jessick each is a "non-employee director" within the meaning of Rule 16b-3 of the Exchange Act, and an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code.
 Mr. Brown is a partner at the law firm of Musick, Peeler & Garrett LLP, which from time to time is retained by the Company to handle various litigation matters, and for this reason is not a "non-employee director" or an "outside director".
 Among other things, the function of the Compensation Committee is to review and determine the compensation and benefits of the Company's executive officers and to administer the Company's Amended and Restated 2007 Equity and Performance Incentive Plan (the "2007 Plan").
-Grants of stock options and restricted stock under the 2007 Plan to, and compensation for, executive officers are approved by Ms. Bane, Mr. DeMarco, Ms. Dunbar and Mr. Jessick, with Mr. Brown either recusing himself or abstaining.
-The Compensation Committee held four meetings during the fiscal year ended January 1, 2012, and acted twice by unanimous written consent.
+Grants of stock options and restricted stock under the 2007 Plan to, and compensation for, executive officers have been approved by Ms. Bane, Mr. DeMarco, Ms. Dunbar and Mr. Jessick, with Mr. Brown either recusing himself or abstaining.
+The Compensation Committee held three meetings during the fiscal year ended December 30, 2012.

 The Compensation Committee may, to the extent permitted by applicable laws and regulations, form and delegate any of its responsibilities to a subcommittee so long as such subcommittee consists of at least two members of the Compensation Committee.
 The Compensation Committee has not formed any such subcommittees to date.
 In carrying out its purposes and responsibilities, the Compensation Committee has authority to retain outside counsel or other experts or consultants, as it deems appropriate.
 The Compensation Committee has not historically used outside consultants in making compensation determinations, other than in designing the 2007 Plan.
-The Compensation Committee periodically receives and considers, to the extent it considers appropriate, recommendations from our Chief Executive Officer, Mr. Steven G. Miller, in connection with its compensation decisions.
+The Compensation Committee periodically receives and considers, to the extent it considers appropriate, recommendations from the Company's Chief Executive Officer, Mr. Steven G. Miller, in connection with its compensation decisions.